pm-personal-org/A-Training-Repo/docs/day4.md

 ### After Class Activities:
 - None!
 But, remember you can always ask more questions in 1:1 sessions or through issues. :sparkles:
+- There are similar workshops available for GitHub Actions and GitHub Copilot!